DAThakur/Excel_Projects/README.md

 # Excel Projects Repository

 Welcome to my Excel projects repository!
-This repository contains a collection of Excel projects that I have created, showcasing my skills in data analysis, visualization, and automation.
+This repository contains a collection of Excel projects that I have created, showcasing my skills in data analysis, visualization and automation.

 ## Table of Contents
 - [Project 1: Sales Analysis Dashboard](#project-1-sales-analysis-dashboard)